O'Dwyer v. Nair Libel Case

 O'Dwyer v.
-Nair Libel Case, also known as the O'Dwyer-Nair Trial was a libel case held in London in English law against the Indian politician and lawyer Sir C. Sankaran Nair, by former Lieutenant Governor of the Punjab, Sir Michael O'Dwyer.
-The case arose from statements made in Nair's 1922 book Gandhi and Anarchy, in which he criticised O'Dwyer's administration and held him responsible for the events leading to the Punjab Disturbances, particularly the Jallianwala Bagh massacre of 1919.
+Nair Libel Case, also known as the O'Dwyer-Nair Trial, was a libel case held in London in English law against the Indian politician and lawyer Sir C. Sankaran Nair, by former Lieutenant Governor of the Punjab, Sir Michael O'Dwyer.
+The case arose from statements made in Nair's 1922 book Gandhi and Anarchy, in which he criticised O'Dwyer's administration and held him responsible for the events leading to the Punjab disturbances, particularly the Jallianwala Bagh massacre of 1919.

+Heard over five weeks from 30 April 1924, the case became one of the longest civil trials of its time.
+It was intended by O’Dwyer to justify the actions of his administration and those involved in suppressing the unrest in Punjab in 1919.
+The trial focused on two main questions, whether Dyer committed an atrocity at Amritsar on 13 April 1919, and whether O’Dwyer was responsible for it.
+The trial provided details of events in Punjab in 1919 not recorded elsewhere.
+Some principal participants elaborated on earlier accounts and lesser known figures involved in those events were given the opportunity to testify.

 The preliminary hearing was held in October 1923 at the Lahore High Court.
 The case was later brought before Justice Henry McCardie in the King's Bench Division in April 1924, five years after the massacre.
-Though not formally on trial, Reginald Dyer's role in the massacre was central to the proceedings, with the case often viewed as a proxy examination of his actions in Amritsar.
-After a five-week trial, the jury delivered its verdict on 29 May 1924, with all jurors except Harold Laski ruling in favour of O'Dwyer.
+Though not formally on trial or present at the trial, Reginald Dyer's role in the massacre was central to the proceedings, with the case often viewed as a proxy examination of his actions in Amritsar.
+The jury delivered its verdict on 29 May 1924, with all jurors except Harold Laski ruling in favour of O'Dwyer.
 Nair was ordered to pay damages and legal costs.
 The outcome of the trial renewed public scrutiny of British actions in Punjab.